TheFlyingCorpse/check_services/README.md

 ## Usage:

 	Usage: check_services.exe [OPTIONS]
-	Version: 0.10.5694.30022
+	Version: 0.11.6172.41529
 	This plugin checks the State of one or more services on the local machine.
 	You can filter for your services by using category or a combination of category and include/exclude filters.
 	Use the same switch multiple times if you want to combine or exclude multiple categories or services

 	Options:
 	  -i, --inventory            Provide the inventory
-	  -c, --check-services       Check the health status of the local services --category=VALUE       Category to check or provide inventory from, default is ThirdParty
+	  -c, --check-service        Check the health status of the local services --category=VALUE       Category to check or provide inventory from, default is ThirdParty
 		  --excluded-svc=VALUE   Exclude this service